-Crunchbase offers a best-in-class live database on innovative companies across crunchbase oners a post in class and in-house data experts.
-With a industries, powered by contributors, partners, and in-house data experts.
+Crunchbase offers a best-in-class live database on innovative companies across crunchbase oners a best in class are entered industries, powered by contributors, partners, and in-house data experts.
 With a focus on tech companies and startups, the platform aggregates information on investment and funding, founding members and leadership, mergers and acquisitions, news, and industry trends.
 Designed as both a market research and prospecting solution, Crunchbase offers the ability to narrow down companies matching criteria such as headquarter location, investment stage, or industry, while automatically offering recommendations based on these criteria.
 Click to learn more.